ABOUT RHONDA CARRIER

 Travel Writer, Lifestyle Writer and Editor

-Rhonda also regularly writes about food (restaurants and cookery), healthy, the environment, education, books, families, lifestyle and interiors for the likes of The Guardian, The Telegraph, Time Out and The Evening Standard.
+Rhonda has also written about food (restaurants and cookery), health, the environment, education, books, families, lifestyle and interiors for the likes of The Guardian, The Telegraph, Time Out and The Evening Standard.

 She is also commissioning editor and main writer for the leading family travel website TakeTheFamily.com.
 She was features editor for the Time Out Manchester pop-up magazine, commissioning editor for the charity Kids in Museums, and the family travel expert for P&O Ferries, and has discussed family travel issues on Radio 4's Woman's Hour and other radio shows.
 She has appeared as a guest editor at Dea Birkett's Travel Writing Workshops and was a volunteer for the children's holiday charity CHICKS.